UP | HOME

 • The future keeps track of the status of the response

-• This callback calls await on the future object
+• The timer_callback calls await on the future object

-6. Meanwhile, after receiving the request, the node offering the "delay" service begins creating a response
+7. Meanwhile, after receiving the request, the delay_server node begins creating the request

 while Node_Has_Not_Exited: